iPhone 8 Rumors: Next Generation iPhone To Get Augmented Reality Technology?

 In fact, Lenovo already sells a bunch of Tango certified, augmented reality enabled Android smartphones.

-It remains to be seen how different or revolutionary Apple’s implementation of the same would be.
-If we are to make guesses, we need to listen to what popular Apple analyst Ming-Chi Kuo, has said about Apple’s much rumored AR platform.
-According to Kuo, he expects Apple’s AR implementation to be at least 3-4 years ahead of the competition.
-In fact, he has also gone on record and said that Apple could release a pair of augmented reality enabled smart glasses by 2018.
+It remains to be seen how different or revolutionary Apple’s implementation of the same tech would be.
+If we are to make guesses, we need to listen to what popular Apple analyst Ming-Chi Kuo has said about Apple’s much-rumored AR platform.
+According to Kuo, he expects Apple’s AR implementation to be at least three-to-four years ahead of the competition.
+In fact, he has also gone on record and said that Apple could release a pair of augmented reality-enabled smart glasses by 2018.
 The possibility of Apple going all out with AR-enabled products is also enhanced by CEO Tim Cook’s recent talks about the technology.
-He was recently quoted saying that he is a”huge fan of augmented reality technology”.
+He was recently quoted saying that he is a”huge fan of augmented reality technology.”

 “AR allows individuals to be present in the world but hopefully allows an improvement on what’s happening presently.”